Updated October 2022

 – The vast majority of the bikes currently available are not electric-assist.

 – The GIRA app crashes frequently.
 In our experience, about a quarter of the time.
+In September 2022, it just started opening with a warning that it’s experiencing technical difficulties.

 – The bikes occasionally don’t come out of their bays even when the magic green circle is flashing, although that’s been getting better.
 Sometimes they also don’t get into the bay right away, no matter how much you twist it up and down and slam it in there.
 Just.
 Won’t.
 Go.
 In.
 And if you walk away…